๐ŸŒฌ๏ธ Section 1 of 12

 0.000 โ€“ 0.019NegativeTest complete โ€” report negative to DER

-0.040 and aboveDOT Action LevelNotify DER immediately โ€” remove from safety-sensitive duties now
+0.040 and aboveDOT ViolationNotify DER immediately โ€” remove from safety-sensitive duties; SAP / return-to-duty process required before resuming.

 The confirmation result is always the official result.
 If the confirmation result is lower than the screening result, report the confirmation result.